pniewiejski/learn-io-polling/README.md

 **libuv supports many platforms.** `epoll` itself is a Linux-only feature.
 BSD uses `kqueue` and Windows IOCP.

-**So if you want to understand how node.js works internally and you are a Linux user, you need to learn about `epoll`.**
+**So if you wish to understand how node.js works internally and you are a Linux enthusiast, you need to learn about `epoll`.**

 ## So what is epoll?